lpego/mzb-suite/docs/source/files/installing.rst

     mamba env create -f environment.yml    # or use conda env create -f environment.yml

 .. hint:: \ \
-   If you don't have the ``conda`` command available, you need to install it.
-Check "Add to PATH" during installation so you can access the command from any terminal.
+   We strongly recommend using Mamba, find installation instruction `here <https://mamba-framework.readthedocs.io/en/latest/installation_guide.html>`__.
+If you don't have the ``mamba`` or  ``conda`` commands available, you might need to reinstall them, making sure to check "Add to PATH" during installation so you can access the command from any terminal.
-   We strongly recommend using Mamba, find installation instruction `here <https://mamba-framework.readthedocs.io/en/latest/installation_guide.html>`__; but if you prefer you can also install `Anaconda <https://www.anaconda.com/download>`__.

 .. _pip_install_mzbsuite: